 Full labeled rates can enhance control.
 However, a second herbicide application may be needed to fully control the cover crop if:

 Cover crops are allowed to grow longer in the spring in order to graze it or to take up more nitrogen.

 Always consult product labels before using an herbicide and check for any restrictions to ensure the application will not impact your cropping rotation or forage plans.

 Mechanical methods of cover crop termination primarily include using tillage equipment, a roller/crimper or a mower.
 You can use these methods alone, in combination with one another, or with an herbicide.

 Different spring tillage equipment options can affect termination success.
 A field cultivator operating at a 3- to 4-inch depth will cut most cover crop roots and bury the plant, resulting in better termination.

 This isn’t necessarily true for coulter carts or vertical tillage equipment, because these move soil up and down and have little effect on cover crop or weed termination.
-One pass with a piece of tillage equipment may not result in enough soil and root disturbance to kill the cover crop, so be prepared to take two passes, if needed.
+One pass of tillage equipment may not result in enough soil and root disturbance to kill the cover crop, so be prepared to take two passes, if needed.

 A roller crimper or a mower can also successfully terminate winter-hardy cover crops.
 However, these methods have the best chance for success when cover crops have reached maturity, i.e., the flowering or heading stage of growth.